 When touring new ecosystems, it is possible to disrupt their lives.
 As much as possible, avoid disrupting such life.
 Do not scare animals as it might interfere with their daily lives or interrupt the intentions of another on the same animal.

-In regard to the local people, do not disrupt their lives.
+Regarding the local people, do not disrupt their lives.
 Let them continue interacting with the ecosystem as they were doing before you got there.
-Remember, another person and even future generations will also want to visit the place after you.
+Remember, another person and future generations will also want to visit the place after you.
 Let them find it better than you did.

 Future Trends in Ecotourism